The unforgettable road to Sonora Pass in California

-Sonora Pass is a high mountain pass at an elevation of 2.939m (9,642ft) above the sea level, located on the border of Mono, Tuolumne and Alpine counties, in the east central portion of the U.S. state of California.
+Sonora Pass is a high mountain pass at an elevation of 2.939m (9,642ft) above the sea level, located on the boundary of Mono, Tuolumne and Alpine counties, in the U.S. state of California.
 It's one of the highest roads of California.

 How long is Sonora Pass in California?